skip to content

 How is a working with children check conducted?

-A working with children check involves the Department of Human Services Screening Unit looking at the assessable information relating to a person against the prescribed risk assessment criteria and determining whether or not the person poses an unacceptable risk to children [see Child Safety (Prohibited Persons) Act 2016 (SA) s 26(1)].
-It does not just involve a police check [ s 25(2)].
-The unit must determine whether or not the person is prohibited from working with children [s 26(5)].
-The unit is not bound by the rules of evidence and may inform itself as it thinks fit [s 26(3)].
+A working with children check does not just involve a police check [s 25(2)].
+The Screening Unit must determine whether or not the applicant is prohibited from working with children [s 26(5)].
+The Unit is not bound by the rules of evidence and may inform itself as it thinks fit [s 26(3)].
 It must, however, conduct working with children checks in accordance with guidelines published in the Gazette [ss 4 and 26(4)].
+The current Working with Children Check Guidelines (July 2024) can be downloaded from the Department's website or by clicking here (PDF, 461KB).
+The Guidelines include a consideration of how the Screening Unit determines whether someone poses an unacceptable risk to children (see pages 16 - 18).

-A working with children check may be used in relation to any child-related work even if it was conducted in relation to a particular position, service, activity or employer [s 26(6)].
+A working with children check may be used in relation to any child-related work even if it was applied for in relation to a particular position, service, activity or employer [s 26(6)].

 How are applications made?

-An application for working with children check (WWCC) must be made to the Department of Human Services Screening Unit accompanied by information reasonably required by the unit, as well as the prescribed fee [s 27].
+An application for a working with children check must be made to the Department of Human Services Screening Unit accompanied by information reasonably required by the Unit, as well as the prescribed fee [s 27].
 An application may be made by the person themselves or by their employer [s 27(2) and reg 16(1)].
 The person’s employer must notify them of the application [reg 16(2)].

-If a person satisfies the screening unit that they are a volunteer, they may obtain a working with children check without any fee being payable.
-However, if the person uses the working with children check to work with children other than as a volunteer on seven or more days of a calendar year, they must then pay the prescribed fee within 28 days [Child Safety (Prohibited Persons) Act 2016 (SA) s 33A].
-The maximum penalty for this offence is a fine of $5,000.
-However, the offence may be expiated for $315.
+Working with children checks are free for volunteers and foster carers.
+However, if the person uses the working with children check to work with children other than as a volunteer on 7 or more days of a calendar year, they must pay the prescribed fee within 28 days of commencing work [Child Safety (Prohibited Persons) Act 2016 (SA) s 33A].
+It is an offence to breach this requirement, with a maximum fine of $5,000 (expiation fee $315).

-For a list of prescribed fees, visit the Department of Human Services -Screening Unit Fees website.
+For a list of the current fees, visit the Department of Human Services Fees website.

 What is "assessable information"?

-Assessable information may include information about any of the following [see Child Safety (Prohibited Persons) Act 2016 (SA) s 8]:
+Assessable information is defined in section 8 of the Child Safety (Prohibited Persons) Act 2016 (SA) and may include information about:

-It may also include any information provided by the person for the purposes of the working with children check or any information declared to be assessable by the regulations.
+It also includes any information provided by the person for the purposes of the working with children check or any information declared to be assessable by the regulations.

 Information may be assessable regardless of the outcome of any proceedings, action or appeal to which the information relates [s 8(2)(f)].